adepreis/ComputerGraphicProject/README.md

 ## Commands :
 No controller needed, only a keyboard and a mouse.

-To interact with our poject, the keys to use are :
+To interact with our project, the keys to use are :
 - `z` : move forward
 - `s` : move backward
 - `q` : move sideways to the left